ninhthuanntnt/spring-generative-ai-demo/README.md

 need to declare package in order to have a better result when generating code.
 After that, we can start to generate code.

+**Tips:** Select all comment before generating code to make sure that we'll get the best result.
+(Select from the last line to the first line)
 ### 2.1 Generate code in an Entity class.

 - Write a comment under package declaration to show what you want.
 For example: